benjamin-wright/meal-planner-ai/docs/standards.md

 - [Back End](./standards/back-end.md): standards related to the data model and business logic
 - [Testing](./standards/testing.md): standards related to linting and testing
 - [Documenation](./standards/docs.md): standards related to project documentation

+**Note**: AI agent collaboration protocols are defined in each agent's chatmode file in `.github/chatmodes/`.